 Which Dangers Are Enhanced by Sleeplessness

 For optimum functional and general health, sleep is crucial.
 As a result, individuals with insomnia often experience a worse quality of life.
-Additional issues consist of:
+Additional issues consist of

 Preventing Sleeplessness